Abel Camp Martin was born on October 23, 1834, in Stowe, Vermont, the son of Christopher William Martin and his wife, Laura Camp.

 He married to Clara Barnes (b/ 1837-1838 in Waterville ME; d.
 9Aug1886 in Boston), daughter of Phineas Barnes and his wife, Ann Judson Butler.

 Abel Martin died on October 29, 1879, at 4 Otis Place in Boston.

 Abel Camp Martin graduated from the Lawrence Scientific School at Harvard in 1856.

-He practiced architecture in Boston from about 1864 until his death in 1879.
+He practiced architecture in Boston from the late 1850s until his death in 1879.
 He designed 3-8 Otis Place and lived at 4 Otis Place, where his wife operated the Otis Place School.

 Back Bay Work